samrat-ghosh-13/samrat-ghosh-13/README.md

 I work as a Software Engineer - Web Development in an Engineering setting at A.P Moller Maersk Technology.
 Web application software development and software design fascinate me.

-For almost four years, I've been focused on front end development.
+For almost four years, I've focused on front end development.
 To deliver product functionality on time, I used React & Vue.js.

 - React, JavaScript, HTML5, & CSS: I have LinkedIn Ability Evaluation badge.